lightning/bolts/02-peer-protocol.md

     - SHOULD forget the current negotiation and reset their state.
   - if they have not sent `tx_abort`:
     - MUST echo back `tx_abort`
+  - if `data` is not composed solely of printable ASCII characters (For
+    reference: the printable character set includes byte values 32 through 126, inclusive):
+    - SHOULD NOT print out `data` verbatim.

 #### Rationale